-Following other Incredible Edible groups on Social Media is a great way to see what other groups are doing but there is nothing like taking a tour round their patch to find out what’s really happening.
-“Everyone thinks that everybody else is doing Incredible Edible exactly the same as they are,” said Andy Austerfield from IE Wakefield, “but once you get out there you find that each local group is putting its own unique spin on being Incredible.”
+Following other Incredible Edible groups on social media is a great way to see what other groups are doing, but there is nothing like taking a tour round their patch to find out what’s really happening.
+“Everyone thinks that everybody else is doing Incredible Edible exactly the same as they are,” said Andy Austerfield from Incredible Edible Wakefield, “but once you get out there you find that each local group is putting its own unique spin on being Incredible.”

 Andy was speaking after visiting Incredible Edible Brighouse and then hosting a return visit from them to Incredible Edible Wakefield, where the group were shown round three of Wakefield’s sites.

 Brighouse is a very similar demographic to the first Incredible Edible group in Todmorden – the group having taken over looking after about 20 town centre planters and a number of canal side beds from the Council – whereas Wakefield is much more spread out and is made up of around eight small Incredible Edible Groups, each based at its own edible community garden and with Incredible Edible Wakefield acting as an umbrella organisation for them all.

 A group of about eight members from Brighouse made the 20 mile trip to Wakefield and after touring three of their edible community gardens had a lunch of vegetable soup at one of them, made from locally grown Incredible Edible produce.

 Asked what they had learnt from the visit Sandra Edwards said, “How Incredible Edible Wakefield works with a number of community centres: looking after their outdoor growing space and in return using their indoor facilities to make drinks and food and use as a meeting place.”